 Anthony de Jasay was born at Aba, Hungary in 1925.
 (The original Hungarian spelling of his name is Jaszay).
 He was educated at Szekesfehervar and Budapest, taking a degree in Agriculture.
 In 1947-48 he worked as a free-lance journalist, his activity forcing him to flee from the country in 1948.
 After two years in Austria, he emigrated to Australia in 1950 and took a part-time course in Economics at the University of Western Australia.
 Winning a Hackett Studentship, he went to Oxford in 1955 and was elected a research fellow of Nuffield College where he stayed till 1962, publishing papers in the Economic Journal, the Journal of Political Economy and other learned journals.

 In 1962 he moved to Paris and worked there as a banker, first in an executive capacity and then on his own account, till 1979, doing investment business in several European countries and the United States.
-In 1979, he retired to the Normandy coast where he still lives.
-He has a wife and three children.
+In 1979, he retired to the Normandy coast, where he passed away in 2019, leaving behind a wife and three children.